(C) 2017, G. Forrest Cook

-The energy efficiency of this power supply is very good for tube technology.
-The lack of rectifier filaments and transformer primary buck winding all reduce the average power usage.
-After powering the T-90 for an hour-long Morse code QSO, the power transformer is only warm to the touch.
+The energy efficiency of this power supply is good for tube technology.
+The lack of rectifier filaments and the use of a transformer primary buck winding reduce the average power usage.
+After powering the T-90 for an hour-long Morse code QSO, the power transformer remains only warm to the touch.

 This project involves the use of potentially lethal high voltages including 120 VAC, 770VAC and up to 850 VDC.
 The project should only be taken on by someone who has experience working with high voltage circuitry.
 Always disconnect the power cord and discharge all of the high voltage capacitors before working on a high voltage power supply.

 The power supply is a modified version of the "Economy Power Supply" featured in the ARRL handbooks.
 It produces around 300VDC for the driver side of the transmitter, around 650VDC for the power amplifier tube and 6.3V at 8A for the tube filaments.
-An accessory 12VDC power supply is also included, that powers the transmitter's T/R and keying circuitry.
+The accessory unregulated 12VDC power supply is used for powering the transmitter's T/R and keying circuitry.

 The AC input power is routed through a 5A line filter, this keeps line noise from getting into the power transformer and also prevents stray RF power from getting back to the power line.